WasabiRaptor/Starbecue/README.md

 In the bottom right you will have a HUD to show you the health of your current occupants, as well as the progress bar for any extra effects they are currently being subject to.
 This HUD will also allow you to quickly change the current digest effect for the selected location, as well as select prey to perform actions on them.

+The big red "Lock Down" button will put you into "Lock Down" mode, which nullifies your base passive energy regen, but will prevent any prey from escaping until you run out.
+If you're in this mode you'll have it indicated with your status effects.

 # Being Prey

 To be prey, one must have opted in to being prey for the relevant vore type.
 One can also choose whether other characters must ask consent for the relevant actions.
-Eg: if you select Oral Vore prey, but don't require consent, you're allowing pred characters to attempt to eat you without asking.
+Eg: if you select **Oral Vore** prey, but don't require consent, you're allowing pred characters to attempt to eat you without asking.
 If consent is enabled, you will recieve a prompt to confirm or deny requests, but you will still be able to attempt the action yourself freely.

 When you've been eaten a HUD will open up in the bottom right, indicating the directions one can press to cause a struggle animation.
 The color of the indicator arrow hints at what struggling in that direction might do for you.